Minimum Cost of Living Across Canada

 Cost of Living in Ottawa

-As the capital of Canada, the cost of living in Ottawa is lower than in Toronto.
-The primary reason for this is the lower cost of housing the city offers, making it easier to buy a house in Ottawa.
-According to the CMHC Rental Market Survey for October 2021, the average monthly rents in Ottawa are:
+The cost of living in Ottawa is lower than in Toronto.
+The primary reason for this is the lower cost of housing the city offers.
+According to the CMHC Rental Market Survey for October 2023, the average monthly rents in Ottawa are:

-With rental rates being much lower than Toronto, it can lead to saving thousands of dollars each year.
-Including electricity and communication service costs, the true cost of living for one person in a bachelor style apartment can be ~ $1,314 per month.
+The average rental rates in Ottawa are about 15% lower than in Toronto.
+Including electricity and communication service costs, the true cost of living for one person in a bachelor-style apartment can be ~$1,448 per month.

-Although Ottawa doesn’t have as vast of a network of public transportation as Toronto, a monthly adult pass will set you back $125.50 per month.
-If you choose to drive, which is especially more convenient if you are commuting from the suburbs or the much cheaper Gatineau Quebec, you can expect similar gas and insurance expenses as those in Toronto.
+Although Ottawa doesn’t have as vast a network of public transportation as Toronto, a monthly adult pass will set you back $128.75 per month.
+If you choose to drive, which is especially more convenient if you are commuting from the suburbs or the much cheaper Gatineau, Quebec, you can expect similar gas and insurance expenses as those in Toronto.

 With Ottawa being a slightly lower overall cost of living city than Toronto, food prices can be expected to be close to the Ontario average.
-That average, where Stats Canada found that the average household of 2.4 people spends ~ $868 per month on food, including dining out, would mean the average person spends ~$362 per month.
+In a survey by Stats Canada, it was found that the average household of 2.6 people in Ontario spent ~ $818.5 per month on food in 2021, including dining out, which would mean the average person spent ~$315 per month.
+However, food prices have inflated significantly since then, and the average food expense for one person adjusted for inflation comes to ~$381 for 2024.

-This makes staying home as a parent less necessary, considering the costs being much lower than an average salary would be.
-With Ottawa's proximity to Gatineau, who has subsidized child care through the Quebec government, those on a tight budget could live in Gatineau and make the commute to Ottawa.
-This would be especially worthwhile for families with multiple young children, considering the cost of childcare in Gatineau is $181 per child, meaning you may save thousands of dollars per year.
+This makes staying home as a parent less necessary, considering the costs are much lower than an average salary.
+With Ottawa's proximity to Gatineau, which has subsidized child care through the Quebec government, those on a tight budget could live in Gatineau and make the commute to Ottawa.
+This would be especially worthwhile for families with multiple young children, considering the monthly cost of childcare in Gatineau is $192 per child, meaning you may save thousands of dollars per year.

 Childcare Costs in Ontario